 For an affordable, which can cast a mile they can’t be bet.
 When casting into a howling head wind, or when every yard counts they remain the best option.
 I have found most species of fish, including trout prefer the smaller size.

-The Eppinger Daredevle might be the lure which best represents this category.
-With over 100 years of history it is a proven trout catcher.
+The Eppinger Daredevle might be the lure which best represents Spoons.
+It might just be the oldest lure on this list, with over 100 years of production to its name.

-Spoons, can be cast, trolled, jigged or even fluttered downstream.
-I like to fish spoons when I want to fish deep and fast.
+Daredevles, can be cast, trolled, jigged or even fluttered downstream.
+I like to fish them when I want to fish deep and fast.
 Targeting trout holding near the bottom in deep fast pools.
 Cast out, and across and allow the spoon to drift downstream bouncing around.

 When casting, avoid a steady retrieve.
 Impact more movement through rod twitches and the occasional pause.
 Every spoon design responds slightly differently, so it takes a lot of trail and error to figure out the ideal retrieve speed.